-Each CA MUST operate an RFC-3161-compliant Timestamp Authority that is available for use by customers of its Code Signing Certificates.
-CAs MUST recommend to Subscribers that they use the CA’s Timestamp Authority to timestamp signed code.
+If the CA issues Code Signing Certificates then the CA MUST operate a Timestamp Authority that complies with RFC-3161.
+CAs MUST recommend to Subscribers that they use a Timestamp Authority to timestamp signed code.

 A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC_FLR.2), or higher.
 The CA MUST protect its signing operations in accordance with the CA/Browser Forum’s Network Security Guidelines.
 Any changes to its signing process MUST be an auditable event.